FAQs: Air passenger protection regulations

 The CTA has drawn on best practices and lessons learned in other jurisdictions as part of the regulatory development process.
 We have also carefully considered the feedback received from the travelling public, including persons with disabilities, consumer rights groups, and the airline industry.

-Q5.
+Q4.
 Did the CTA consult on these regulations?

 Yes.
 On May 28, 2018, the CTA launched an intensive three-month consultation period to inform the development of the regulations.
-The consultation process provided multiple channels for input and resulted in extensive engagement by Canadians and stakeholders:
+The consultation process provided multiple channels for input and resulted in extensive engagement with Canadians and stakeholders:

 - Dedicated website: The Air Passenger Protection website included a discussion paper, questionnaire and link to upload comments.
 There were 30,874 web visits, 4,923 completed online questionnaires and 463 comments submitted online.